Omega Point: The Omega Point cosmology

 Mathematical physicist Frank Tipler generalized Teilhard's term Omega Point to describe what he alleges is the ultimate fate of the universe as required by the laws of physics: roughly, Tipler argues that quantum mechanics is inconsistent unless the future of every point in spacetime contains an intelligent observer to collapse the wavefunction and that the only way for this to happen is if the Universe is closed (that is, it will collapse to a single point) and yet contains observers with a "God-like" ability to perform an unbounded series of observations in finite time.
 Tipler's conception of the Omega Point is regarded as pseudoscience by some scientists.

 The originator of quantum computing, Oxford's David Deutsch, wrote about how a universal quantum computer could bring about Tipler's salvation in his 1997 book, The Fabric of Reality.

 Related concepts

 Big Crunch

 The scientific hypothesis of the Big Crunch closely resembles the Omega Point theory.
 However, the current scientific consensus rejects this theory.
 Nevertheless, in 2025, a paper in the journal Monthly Notices appeared suggesting that the universe's expansion is not accelerating, as commonly believed, but slowing, and that it could result in a Big Crunch.
 This followed another paper earlier in the year reaching similar conclusions.
-The findings remain "controversial" and "provocative".